 If the RO grants your claim.
 That’s great!

-The Board reviews the evidence and makes a new decision on your appeal.
+If the RO continues to deny your claim, it will send you a Supplemental Statement of the Case (SSOC) and return your case to the Board.
 The Board will grant, deny, or remand your case again.
 There is no limit on the number of times a Board judge may remand your case.
 If your case is remanded a second time, the process starts anew.
 If the Board denies your claim, you may choose to appeal to the Court of Appeals for Veterans Claims (CAVC).

-Q: How long will all this take?
+How long will all this take?

 Once your claim arrives at the Regional Office, it should remain there for a minimum of 30 days, which is the time allotted for you to submit new evidence.
 In reality, once a case is remanded by the Board it can take anywhere from 3 to 12 months before the Regional Office issues a new decision.

 If the RO denies your claim, it is returned to the Board.
-Once an appeal has reached the Board, it usually takes several months to review it.
+Once an appeal has reached the Board it usually takes several months to review it.
 The time it takes to complete the Board review process will vary depending upon the current backlog at the Board.